xartistax/SolFlash/Docs/ROADMAP.md

    - Implement Buy/Sell functions that mimic real transactions.

 2. **Integrate with Existing Modules:**
-   - Connect the paper trading module to the transaction handler and strategy manager.
+   - Connect the paper trading module to the transaction handler.
    - Ensure the filter and rug checker are applied to paper trades.

 3. **Simulate Market Conditions:**